Alice Walker

-Early life
+Early life and education

 Alice Malsenior Walker was born in Eatonton, Georgia, a rural farming town, to Willie Lee Walker and Minnie Tallulah Grant.
 Both of Walker's parents were sharecroppers, though her mother also worked as a seamstress to earn extra money.
 Walker, the youngest of eight children, was first enrolled in school when she was just four years old at East Putnam Consolidated.

 As an eight-year-old, Walker sustained an injury to her right eye after one of her brothers fired a BB gun.
 Since her family did not have access to a car, Walker could not receive immediate medical attention, causing her to become permanently blind in that eye.
 It was after the injury to her eye that Walker began to take up reading and writing.
 The scar tissue was removed when Walker was 14, but a mark still remains.
 It is described in her essay "Beauty: When the Other Dancer is the Self".

-As the schools in Eatonton were segregated, Walker attended the only high school available to black students: Butler Baker High School.
+As the schools in Eatonton were segregated, Walker attended the only high school available to Black students: Butler Baker High School.
 There, she went on to become valedictorian, and enrolled in Spelman College in 1961 after being granted a full scholarship by the state of Georgia for having the highest academic achievements of her class.
 She found two of her professors, Howard Zinn and Staughton Lynd, to be great mentors during her time at Spelman, but both were transferred two years later.
 Walker was offered another scholarship, this time from Sarah Lawrence College in Yonkers, New York, and after the firing of her Spelman professor, Howard Zinn, Walker accepted the offer.
 Walker became pregnant at the start of her senior year and had an abortion; this experience, as well as the bout of suicidal thoughts that followed, inspired much of the poetry found in Once, Walker's first collection of poetry.
 Walker graduated from Sarah Lawrence College in 1965.